How To Run A Pellet Stove During A Power Outage

 [ Read: How To Measure Energy Consumption Of Appliances ]

-Make your own emergency backup power source to run a pellet stove during a power outage.
-You will need at least one deep cycle 12-volt battery and an inverter to convert 12 volts DC to 120 volts AC.
+Could you make your emergency backup power source so you can run a pellet stove during a power outage?
+You will need at least one deep cycle 12-volt battery and an inverter to convert 12-volt DC to 120-volt AC.

-The inverter that you choose will have to produce at least the maximum load of your pellet stove.
-In my case that would be 460 watts based on the Harman spec sheet, or 360 watts based on my real world measurements.
-It’s always wise to look at a worst case scenario when specifying a system, so lets look for a 500 watt inverter.
+The inverter you choose will have to produce at least the maximum load of your pellet stove.
+That would be 460 watts based on the Harman spec sheet or 360 watts based on my accurate real-world measurements.
+When specifying a system, looking at the worst-case scenario is always wise, so let’s look for at least a 500-watt inverter.

-The only time when the inverter will be loaded down will be the few minutes when the ignitor is on.
-Otherwise it will be cruising well below it’s rated maximum during normal operation.
+The only time the inverter will be loaded down will be a few minutes after the ignitor is on.
+Otherwise, it will be cruising well below its rated maximum during regular operation.

-You might either make up your own cables to connect from the battery to inverter, or you might simply purchase one ready made.
+You might make your own cables to connect the battery to the inverter, or you might purchase one already made.
+Some DC to AC inverters may come with cables/connectors for this.

 How many 12-volt DC Amps to run a Pellet Stove

-Bear in mind that you will need a cable-set that can carry the full amp rating of the inverter.
-In my example, 600 watts, which is 50 amps (@ 12 volts DC).
+Bear in mind that you will need a cable set that can carry the full amp rating of the inverter.
+For a 500-watt inverter, an 8AWG cable is generally sufficient.

 Battery For Pellet Stove During A Power Outage

 Now that you have an inverter, you will need a battery!
-Here’s the important thing to remember: The battery must have enough capacity to run your pellet stove for a reasonable amount of time.
+Here’s the critical thing to remember: The battery must have enough capacity to run your pellet stove for a reasonable period.

 What does that translate to?
-A typical 12 volt “deep cycle” marine type battery will be rated for about 100 AH (Amp Hours).
+A typical 12-volt “deep cycle” marine-type battery will be rated for about 100 AH (Amp Hours).
 This will be displayed on the battery itself.
-And this will be your limiting factor as to how long you can run your pellet stove.
+And this will be your limiting factor regarding how long you can run your pellet stove.

 Let me explain…